m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-new-years-resolutions-2026.md

 In odd months (January, March, ...)
 I will work on the project at least a little bit every day.

 In even months (February, April, ...)
-I will make time for at least 1 decent 1hr+ session every week.
+I will make time for at least 1 decent 1 hour+ session every week.

 We'll see if this works well.